iljoong/vmss-vipswap/README.md

 ![VIPSWAP_VMSS](./vipswap_vmss.png)

-> The magic for VIP swap is by leveraging health-probe (`/api/ping?slot=slot0`) and controlling traffic to the right slot.
+> The magic of VIP swap is by leveraging health-probe (`/api/ping?slot=slot0`) and controlling traffic to the right slot.

 For more details:
-- create a PIP for production endpoint (port 80) and a PIP_stage for stage endpoint (port 40080).
+- create a VIP(public IP) for production endpoint (port 80) and a VIP_stage for stage endpoint (port 40080).
 - create two lb_rules for each slot.
 - create an application that awares `/api/ping` endpoint and it returns 200 or 404 depends on its slot (e.g., slot is resloved by VMSS name).
 - create a healthprobe for each slots.